pypimo/DSA/algo/graphs.md

 - actually low[] would work by comparing low[node]=min(low[node], low[x]) when dfs is complete
 - but that assumes nodes are connected in sequential order like 0 -> 1 then 2 so on
 - but that is not the case

+# cycle detection for undirected graphs
+time : O(V+2E) + O(V) (stack space)
+## using dfs
+- start dfs at a node and keep track of parent
+- mark neighbors visited
+- if any neighbor visisted and not parent return true
+- else return false
+## using bfs
+- start bfs at a node and keep track of parent
+- mark neighbors visited
+- if neighbor visisted and not parent return true

+# cycle detection for directed graphs
+time : O(V+2E) + O(V) (stack space)
+## using dfs
+- start dfs at a node and keep track of parent
+- mark neighbors visited
+- if neighbor visisted and not parent return true
+## using bfs
+- use kahns to get topological ordering
+- if size of topo < n return true (cycle present)